atoptima/RichVehicleRoutingProblem.jl/README.md

-# RVRP.jl
+# RichVehicleRoutingProblem.jl
-Package to solve Rich Vehicle Routing problems given a formatted input file and a solver specification
+Package to solve Rich Vehicle Routing problems given a formatted input file and a solver specification.